Divorce in Alaska (2026)

 For a broader understanding of the divorce process, see our complete guide to divorce.

 Alaska does not require a specific durational period of residency before filing for divorce.
 Under AS 25.24.090, the plaintiff must be a resident of the state at the time of filing and must demonstrate a genuine intent to remain in Alaska.
-This makes Alaska one of the more accessible states for filing, as there is no minimum number of months or years of residency required.
+This makes Alaska one of the most accessible states for filing, as there is no minimum number of months or years of residency required.

 Grounds for Divorce